rupinderkr186/sqlInterview/README.md

-# Sql(Structured Query Language) Interview Questions & Answers
+# Part 1- Sql(Structured Query Language) Interview Questions & Answers
 ## 1) What is normalization?
 Normalization is a database design technique to remove redunadant data.
 ## 2) How to implement normalization?